Darren Hayman: Hayman, Watkins, Trout and Lee, Great British Holiday EPs and tour with Jack Hayter (2008)

-The Essex Trilogy parts one and two
+The Essex Trilogy parts one and two (2009-2010)

-In 2009, Hayman released the first part of his "Essex Trilogy", Pram Town, named after Harlow, in Essex, which was given the Pram Town name by the Daily Mirror in the 1950s.
+In 2009, Hayman released the first part of his "Essex Trilogy," Pram Town, named after Harlow, in Essex, which was given the Pram Town name by the Daily Mirror in the 1950s.
 The album is a 'folk-opera' concerning a relationship between a man and a woman who is out of his league, Hayman stating that the album "is a set of songs about someone who doesn't escape.
 It’s about how pride can lose you love.
-It's about high and low ambition and the gap between".
+It's about high and low ambition and the gap between."
+In promotion of the album, Hayman recorded a BBC session for Tom Robinson.

 Essex Arms, the second installment in the "Essex Trilogy", was released 2010, his first release on the Fortuna Pop! record label.
 It is an album concerning Essex on a larger scale than Pram Town, with songs about factories closing, dogging hot spots and the littered countryside, featuring guest appearances from Emmy the Great and Fanfarlo.
+It received favourable reviews from The Quietus, Uncut, MusicOMH, Drowned in Sound, The Line of Best Fit, the BBC, and others.

-January Songs recording and Vostok 5 exhibition
+January Songs recording and Vostok 5 exhibition (2011)

-During January 2011 Hayman recorded and released a song every day of the month, as well as keeping a video diary each day, making them available free of charge.
+During January 2011, Hayman recorded and released a song every day of the month, as well as keeping a video diary each day, making them available free of charge.
 The songs featured different collaborators on different days, including Elizabeth Morris from Allo Darlin', The Wave Pictures, Jack Hayter and Ballboy.
 Hayman states about the project: "I get tired of having to wait to release songs and records.
 I thought this would be a way to solve the release bottleneck.
-I thought it would be funny and at least a little interesting".
+I thought it would be funny and at least a little interesting."
+The song "I Know I Fucked Up" placed at #4 in the Festive Fifty, now under the umbrella of Dandelion Radio.

 Following the January project, Hayman curated the Vostok 5 exhibition at the Outside world Gallery in London which ran from 1 to 7 September 2011.
 The exhibition was "for people who love rockets and animals" according to Hayman and featured songs and paintings by Hayman, Paul Rains (Allo Darlin'), Duncan Barrett (Tigercats), Robert Rotifer (Rotifer) and Sarah Lippet (Fever Dream) about animals and humans that have travelled to space, including soviet space dogs, Alexei Leonov, Wernher von Braun and Sergei Korolev.
 Hayman then released The Green and the Grey (2011), an album featuring additional tracks from the Essex Arms sessions and produced the album Beer in the Breakers (2011) for The Wave Pictures.